-A Notice of Public Hearing was published in the Siskiyou Daily News on July 7, 2021 and mailed to property owners on July 6, 2021 within 300 feet of the subject property.
+A Notice of Public Hearing was published in the Siskiyou Daily News on June 1, 2022, and mailed to property owners within 300 feet of the subject property.
+No public comments have been received at the time this staff report was written.